Preparing To Move Abroad With Family in 8 Steps

 It's like being a kid on Christmas morning, waking up at the crack of dawn and jumping on your parents' bed so you can rip into the presents under the tree the second they open their not-yet-caffeinated eyeballs. 😄😄😄

 Then the excitement starts to transfer into the planning stages of things, and if you are an A-type personality with an uncharacteristically strong penchant for people pleasing, like me, this can quickly become a rabbit hole.

 Just avoid anything that says 'Drink Me' during this phase, and don't cry....
 Everything's gonna work out just fine.
 (Book nerd joke, sorry! 😜)

 We knew that we wanted to start traveling the world, and that to do that effectively, we would need a home base- which meant moving abroad.
-Moving abroad- in itself- is a BIG undertaking for a family.
+Moving abroad with children- in itself- is a BIG undertaking.

 So before embarking on this very long and complicated process, we needed a plan.

 The first step of any great plan (especially a plan this large) is to break your escapade (is that too Janet Jackson?) down into steps, or phases.